nicholasjano/nicholasjano/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Computing at Queen's
 - 💞️ I’m looking to collaborate on anything that reaches my interest
-- 📫 How to reach me at linkedin.com/in/nicholas-jano-8b04a9213
+- 📫 You can reach me at: linkedin.com/in/nicholas-jano-8b04a9213

 <!---
 nicholasjano/nicholasjano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.